ramiroaraujo/alfred-ruby-template/README.md

 A template for Ruby-based Alfred 2 workflow development.
 This project was originally a fork of Zhao Cai's (https://github.com/zhaocai/alfred2-ruby-template) but eventually the differences grew a little bigger, plus it has specific ruby dependencies that made my life easier and make it possible to develop for both OS X Mavericks and also previous versions (which have Ruby 1.8 as default system ruby).

+> Note, this is the Ruby 1.8 branch, for OS X previous to Mavericks, such us Lion or Mountain Lion.

 ## Features:

 * Use standard [bundler][gembundler] to easily package, manage, and update ruby gems in the workflow.